extrasmallwinnie/micromeg/README.md

 taxa <- makeExample("taxa")
 ```

-You can be even more lazy and make all three tibble at once:
+You can be even more lazy and make all three example tibbles (metadata,
+ASV table, and its taxonomy table) at once:

 ``` r